tesseract-ocr/tessdoc/FAQ.md

 **Warning:** Both options will cause you to not see the error message if there is one.

-## How can I get the coordinates and confidence of each character?
+## How can I get the coordinates and confidence of each word?

 There are two options.
 If you would rather not get into programming, you can use Tesseract's hOCR output format (read the [Tesseract manual page](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc) for details).
 If you are comfortable programming, use the [Tesseract API](https://github.com/tesseract-ocr/tesseract/blob/master/api/baseapi.h).